-The goal of this training is to take the fear and risk out of the hiring process for employers.
-The training covers the hiring process from start to finish and includes:
+The goal of this seminar is to take the fear and risk out of the hiring process for employers.
+The program covers the hiring process from start to finish and includes:

 Schwartz Hannum includes this important program in the Employment Law Boot Camp that is offered twice a year at the Firm.
-In addition, we regularly conduct this training at our client’s workplaces and we are happy to tailor the program to meet the specific training objectives of individual clients.
+In addition, we regularly conduct this seminar at our client’s workplaces and we are happy to tailor the program to meet the specific objectives of individual clients.

 Hiring a new employee can be scary.
 Almost everyone can present themselves well in an interview.
 How can you be sure you are hiring someone who will be a good employee?
 Because no one is perfect, and because the risks of liability are real, background checks and substance abuse testing are important tools in the hiring process.